 How To Get the Best Contractor Terry Shirley has a deadbolt lock in his Asheboro, NC home that's hard to turn.
 Here's his story and he's sticking to it: "I have a sticky deadbolt on my front door and I know it's not the catch plate, because it's sticky with the door open.
 I have tried […]

-Eric Shimomura lives in Clayton, DE and has a very unique air leak through an exterior door knob.
+Door Knob Air Leak - Look Above At Giant Gaps!
+Eric Shimomura lives in Clayton, DE and has a door knob air leak on an exterior door.
 Here's his question: "How do I prevent air leaks through the door knob?
 It's not the door itself, just the door knob and dead bolt assemblies."
-Here's my answer: Eric, now that's an unusual request.
-In all […]
+Here's my […]

 Cabinet hardware can add to the decor of your room.
 The proper kitchen cabinet hardware will not only add to the appearance, but the cabinet hardware knobs or cabinet hardware pulls must be selected for the ease of the user.
 You can purchase antique cabinet hardware to compliment your home.